-- a) Fall Business Meeting is to be held on the last Wednesday in August - b) End of Regular Season.
-All regular season matches must be completed two days prior to the Spring Business Meeting. - c) Spring Business Meeting is to be held on the Wednesday that is 3 1/2 weeks prior to the 2nd Saturday of May. - d) Playoffs (rounds two and three, and an individual tournament) is to be held on the 2nd Saturday of May. - e) Awards Banquet is to be held on the 2nd Friday of June.
+- a) Fall Business Meeting is to be held on the last Wednesday in August. - b) End of Regular Season.
+All regular season matches must be completed two days prior to the Spring Business Meeting. - c) Spring Business Meeting is to be held on the Wednesday that is 3 1/2 weeks prior to Playoffs Saturday. - d) Playoffs Saturday, which contains the Individual Tournament and the final round(s) of the A-Team and B-Team Playoffs, will be held on the 2nd Saturday in May. - e) Awards Banquet is to be held on the 2nd Friday in June.